 Sustainability at the Oregon Convention Center

-Built with sustainability in mind, the Oregon Convention Center has long held a leadership role in green building and other environmentally responsible business practices.
+The Oregon Convention Center has long held a leadership role in green building and other environmentally responsible business practices.
 In 2004, we were the first convention center to earn the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED®) for Existing Buildings certification.
 In 2008, the facility was recertified at the Silver level.
 In 2014, we reached our biggest milestone yet by earning LEED® Platinum, the highest level of certification.

-Download our client sustainability communication kits
+Download our client sustainability communication kits and reports

 USGBC and its related logo, LEED® and its related logo, and the LEED® Certification trademarks are owned by the U.S. Green Building Council and are used with permission.